 It has a broad range of impacts, and specifically advances OGP values of:

-Civic participation: particularly by allowing further access to information to ensure meaningful input from interested members of the public into decisions; citizens’ right to have their voices heard; and opening up decision making to more interested members of the public; and
+Civic participation: by allowing further access to information to ensure meaningful input from interested members of the public into decisions; citizens’ right to have their voices heard; and opening up decision making to more interested members of the public.

-We are applying a design thinking approach to implement the Commitment.
+A design thinking approach is being applied to implement the Commitment.
 For more information on the methodology, see the appendix.

 Discover phase - Problem identification stage

-We released our report for the project’s problem identification phase publicly and to our reference group in April 2017.
-It summarises how public participation can help the APS deliver better policy and programmes; and identifies what problems stop us from doing it more often and more effectively.
-It draws on findings and analysis from initial stakeholder engagement with 20 practitioners, thought leaders and academics; and our literature review of 60 publications.
+The report for the project’s problem identification phase was released publicly and to the project reference group in April 2017.
+It summarises how public participation can help the Australian Public Service (APS) deliver better policy and programmes; and identifies what potential problems stop public servants from engaging the community more often and more effectively.
+It draws on findings and analysis from initial stakeholder engagement with 20 practitioners, thought leaders and academics, and a literature review of 60 publications.

 Discover phase – Empathise stage (ongoing)

-This stage aims to understand why the problems occur – further exploring barriers to using a broader range of engagement activities and the conditions that would see the APS better utilise the full range of public participation approaches.
+This stage aims to better understand current APS engagement practices and explore potential barriers to using a broader range of engagement activities and the conditions that would see the APS better utilise the full range of public participation approaches.

-To date we have interviewed 40 APS staff from 13 agencies to better understand their experience of participation in the APS.
+To date, 38 APS staff from 13 organisations have been interviewed to better understand their experience of public participation in the APS.

-We have also met with people outside the APS.
-In other public services, we have met the South Australian Engagement team (Your SAy) in the South Australian Department of Premier and Cabinet; the Victorian Department of Premier and Cabinet (DPC), the Victorian Auditor General and the NSW Department of Premier and Cabinet.
-Outside government, we have met Bang The Table, a leading digital engagement company (who provide the platform for the ATOs engagement site) and the Business Council of Australia.
+Outside the APS, we have met the South Australian Engagement team (Your SAy) in the South Australian Department of Premier and Cabinet, the Victorian Department of Premier and Cabinet (DPC), the Victorian Auditor General, and the NSW Department of Premier and Cabinet.

-We have commenced the data synthesis from the APS interviews and some themes are beginning to surface.
-The synthesis will provide us with the themes that will underpin the design questions for the create phase.
+The data synthesis from the APS and non-APS interviews is being finalised, including developing personas to better understand the motivations and intentions of both the APS and non-APS.
+The synthesis will provide the themes that will underpin the design questions for the create phase.

-Workshops: The Create phase will include workshops to generate ideas from the platforms developed in the Discover phase.
-We have commenced discussions with the Australian Futures Project to assist in the workshops and will look to give people ample notice to be involved.
+The Create phase will include workshops to generate ideas from the platforms developed in the Discover phase.

 Evidence of public impact

-Anecdotally, the people we have spoken to are pleased that this Commitment is going ahead and are pleased to be engaged.
-There will be more opportunities to obtain public input in the Create and Deliver phases, particularly in responding to our design questions.
+Anecdotally, the people that have been engaged to date welcome this Commitment and are pleased to be engaged.
+There will be more opportunities to obtain public input and to loop back to those who have already been engaged, including the reference group, in the Create and Deliver phases, particularly in responding to design questions.

-Non-Government: None formally involved, but we have a reference group comprising experts and practitioners from academia, engagement consultancies and think tanks.
-The Create phase will involve further co-design with the public; and the workshop will involve the Australian Futures Project, an NGO.
+Non-Government: None formally involved, but a reference group has been established comprising experts and practitioners from academia, engagement consultancies and think tanks.
+The Create phase will involve further co-design with the public, and the workshop will involve the Australian Futures Project, an NGO.

 Steps to implementation

 Review processes and iterate as necessary.
-(Mid 2018 - ongoing)
+(Mid 2018)